Independence Public School District

 Independence Public School District (usually referred to as the Independence School District, acronym is the ISD) is a school district headquartered in Independence, Missouri, United States.
-The district serves most of Independence and Sugar Creek.
+The district serves most of Independence and Sugar Creek, as well as Blue Summit and a portion of Kansas City.

+History

+By 2023 the district made an incentive for more prospective teachers to work in the district by having school be four days per week instead of five.